Altan (band): 1987–1994: Horse with a Heart, The Red Crow, Harvest Storm, Island Angel

 Shortly after the release in 1987 of Altan, their second studio album, Ní Mhaonaigh and Kennedy named their ensemble "Altan" after the name of the album, the band's line-up remaining unchanged as a quartet including Kennedy on flute, Ní Mhaonaigh on fiddle and vocals, Ciarán Curran on bouzouki and Mark Kelly on guitar.
 Later on, Dublin's Paul O'Shaughnessy joined the band on fiddle, participating in the first three Green Linnet recordings (1989–1992).

 In 1989, Altan released their debut album, Horse with a Heart.

 In 1990, Altan released The Red Crow, which became the first of three Altan albums to win the "Celtic/British Isles Album of the Year" award from the National Association of Independent Record Distributors and Manufactures (NAIRD).

 In 1992, Ciarán Tourish on fiddle & whistle and Dáithí Sproule on guitar joined the band for the Harvest Storm recording.
 With the arrival of Dáithí Sproule, Mark and Dáithí shared the role of guitarist, Mark touring with the band in Europe and Dáithí in the United States.
 In June 1992, Frankie Kennedy learned he had Ewing's sarcoma, a type of cancer that attacks bone structure.
 He endured surgery, radiotherapy, and chemotherapy simultaneously continuing his work with Altan.

 In 1993, the band released Island Angel.
 Billboard cited Island Angel as the fourth-best-selling album of world music in 1994.
 In 1994, they were asked by US President Bill Clinton to perform at the White House on Saint Patrick's Day, and they played for him again on his visit to Ireland in 1998.
-Also, President of Ireland Mary McAleese requested they accompany her on several State visits.
+Also, the President of Ireland Mary McAleese requested they accompany her on several State visits.